pickledish/pickledish.github.io/_drafts/2021-03-13-outsourcing.md

 Much of this sharp upward curve in lifestyle efficiency happened within the last 100 years or so, thanks to advances like the telephone, the automobile, and believe it or not, barges (a huge factor in [the ease of international shipping](https://www.youtube.com/watch?v=FN3VFgG922A)).
 The first-world human condition transformed by modern technology!

-In a blink of a generational eye, the everyday elements of \_\_\_ (living life) started to take a lot less time.
-A trip \_\_\_.
+In a blink of a generational eye, the everyday elements of life started to take a lot less time.
+A trip \_\_\_ was replaced with a quick drive to the Walmart ten minutes down the road.
 The same goes for \_\_\_.
 You now do all of your banking, investing, and taxes online.
 You don't even need to leave your _house_ anymore for most things; you just spend a couple of minutes picking out what you need on Amazon, wait two days, and then it appears like magic on your doorstep.

 The total and complete abstraction of the "where did this stuff come from?" question is, historically speaking, a _pretty new thing_ for humanity.
 This ultimate efficiency we've managed to achieve, this frictionless and totally opaque exchange of goods and services, has been known in only the most recent fraction of a percent of recorded human history. \_\_\_ (some reference to spending, for below?).